Make Instagram Slideshows with Google Slides

 Go to slides.google.com and create a new Google Slide (you can even upload an existing PowerPoint presentation).
 Here’s a sample presentation to help you get started.

-Inside the presentation, go to File > Page Setup and choose a custom size equal to 1080×1080 pixels for a square presentation.
-Instagram supports photo sizes with aspect ratio between 1.91:1 and 4:5, so you can choose your canvas size accordingly.
+Inside the presentation, go to File > Page Setup and choose a custom size equal to 1080x1080 pixels for a square presentation.
+Instagram supports photo sizes with aspect-ratio between 1.91:1 and 4:5, so you can choose your canvas size accordingly.

 You can insert up to 10 slides in your presentation.
-Next, go to the Addons menu and launch Creator Studio.
+Next, go to the Add-ons menu and launch Creator Studio.
 Inside the sidebar, choose 1080 for the width and select “Image Sequence” as the export format.
 Click the “Go” button and it will create a new folder in your Google Drive with all the slides saved as high-resolution PNG image files.

 Now open the Google Drive app on your iPhone or Android and download all the slide images to the photos folder on your phone.
 Launch the Instagram App, upload the images in a single post, and you’re done!